 Mail is delivered Monday through Friday in Belgium.
 If the recipient of a package is not home at the time of delivery, the postal carrier will put a notice in their mailbox.
 A legitimate form of identification is needed to collect a package.

 The Belgian post office is officially called Bpost.
-Although not all are equipped to mail international packages, supermarkets such as Carrefour and Delhaize often have postage points where customers can buy stamps and send packages.
-Many gas stations and convenience stores also sell stamps.
+Supermarkets such as Carrefour and Delhaize often have postage points where customers can buy stamps and send packages, though international deliveries may not be available.
+To send a package to another country, it's best to go to a post office.

 Expat Health Insurance